 This guide will go over some helpful Clash Royale tips and tricks.
-Perfect for beginners looking to win their first few battles and more.
-The game has been extremely popular since it was released in March, and has undergone lots of changes.
-It’s now better than ever but still very difficult to win for some.
-These are some helpful Clash Royale tips and tricks for beginners.
+Perfect for beginners looking to learn how to play and start winning.
+The game has been extremely popular since it was released in March of 2016.
+In fact, it won game of the year from Apple and Best Game by Google Play.
+For those just getting started, here are some helpful Clash Royale tips and tricks.

 For those who’ve just downloaded it and are struggling to win, we have some tips that may help.
 Beginners can learn to fight off the Prince or Giant, play good defense, take down enemy buildings, and get a victory.
 Read on for lots of details, strategy and tips to get higher up into better Arenas.

 Clash Royale could be more addicting than Clash of Clans, so use caution before downloading it.
 It’s that good, that polished, and extremely fun.
 Get familiar with the layout and managing resources like gold, then build a deck for battle.
+We’d recommend having two or three good decks ready at any moment.
 Take our advice below to have a good strategy and a balanced attack as you go to war.

 Before we start it’s always a good idea to see the latest changelogs (like our link above) as the game is constantly changing.
-Certain troops are stronger than ever before, and defense like the Cannon is now extremely weak, so try something else.
+The Giant isn’t as strong as before, Golems do tons of damage, and the Log is great for clearing small troops.
 Always stay up to date on the latest updates.
+Big changes can be the difference between winning and losing if you didn’t read about an update.
 Then, below are some tips to help beginners win battles in Clash Royale.

 Spend Gold Wisely